 We also design and fabricate application-specific crystals, prisms, mirrors, laser components, substrates and other custom and standard borosilicate, clear fused quartz, and synthetic fused silica glass products.
 We incorporate our customized optics and glass into many of the products we manufacture for our OEM customers, and we also sell customized optics and glass in the merchant market.

-We began operations in January 2000 through the acquisition of a precision mechanical and electro-mechanical manufacturing site in Thailand from Seagate Technology, or Seagate.
-We have been consistently profitable since our inception, achieving 46 consecutive quarters of profitable operations.
+We have been consistently profitable since our inception, achieving 42 consecutive quarters of profitable operations.

 Revenues